AmpllifAI-dev/upsurgeiq-frontend/FRONTEND_UI_VISION.md

 **Category Grid:**
 - 3-column responsive grid (1 column on mobile, 2 on tablet, 3 on desktop)
 - Each category displayed as a card with:
-  - **Category name** (e.g., "UK Tech Media")
+  - **Category name** (e.g., "UK Yachting Media")
-  - **Description** (optional, e.g., "Technology journalists covering UK startups and innovation")
+  - **Description** (optional, e.g., "Lifestyle journalists covering sailing, yachts, and marine leisure")
   - **Status badge:**
     - 🟢 "Ready" (green) - List is populated with contacts
-    - 🟡 "Generating" (yellow) - AI is currently building the list
+    - 🟡 "Being Generated" (yellow) - AI is currently building the list (triggered by you or another user)
     - 🔴 "Failed" (red) - Generation failed, click to retry
     - ⚪ "Not Generated" (gray) - List hasn't been requested yet
-  - **Contact count** (if generated): "45 journalists"
+  - **Contact count** (if generated): "45 publications"
   - **Action indicator:**
-    - If ready: "Click to view contacts"
+    - If ready: "Click to view publications"
-    - If generating: "AI is researching journalists..." with spinner
+    - If being generated: "AI is researching journalists..." with spinner
     - If not generated: "Click to generate this list"

 ### User Interactions

 **Scenario 1: User clicks on a "Not Generated" category**
-1. System checks if category is already in generation queue
+1. System checks if category is already in generation queue (by any user)
+2. If not in queue:
-2. If not, creates new generation request and starts AI agent in background
+   - Creates new generation request and starts AI agent in background
-3. Shows alert: "Generation started!
+   - Shows alert: "Generation started!
 We're building this media list for you.
 You'll receive an email when it's ready."
+   - Card updates to "Being Generated" status with spinner
+3. If already in queue by another user:
+   - Shows alert: "This list is already being generated!
+You'll receive an email when it's ready."
-4. Card updates to "Generating" status with spinner
+   - Card updates to "Being Generated" status with spinner
-5. User can navigate away - generation continues in background
+4. User can navigate away - generation continues in background

-**Scenario 2: User clicks on a "Generating" category**
+**Scenario 2: User clicks on a "Being Generated" category**
 1. Shows current generation progress
 2. Displays message: "This list is being generated.
 You'll receive an email when it's ready."
 3. Shows estimated time if available: "Usually takes 5-10 minutes"
+4. Note: Generation may have been triggered by you or another user

 **Scenario 3: User clicks on a "Ready" category**
-1. Navigates to detailed contacts view page (Page 2)
+1. Navigates to detailed publications view page (Page 2)
-2. Shows all journalist contacts in that category
+2. Shows all publications in that category (NOT individual journalist details)

 **Scenario 4: User clicks on a "Failed" category**
 1. Shows error message: "Generation failed: [error reason]"